benwattsjones/AVR-Microcontroller-Tutorial/README.md

 Topics covered
 --------------

-**Lesson 1:** toolchain installation; desktop vs. MCU programming; gcc-avr basics; programming the MCU with avrdude; make an LED turn on.
+**Lesson 1: Setup and LED on.** toolchain installation; desktop vs. MCU programming; gcc-avr basics; programming the MCU with avrdude; make an LED turn on.

+**Lesson 2: Inputs, Interrupts and LED Button.** SREG and conditional execution;
+loops; interrupts; controlling and LED with a button.

 Useful Resources
 ----------------